hmc-cs121-admin/git-pm-workflow/code-review-dance-activity.md

 If not already the case, make code reviews required for pull requests of important branches (Step 1 below).
 This helps prevent errorneous code (2) from slipping into your code base from a Pull Request (3).
-Performing these code reviews (4) foster learning from your development team and sharing your own expertise.
+Performing these code reviews (4) fosters learning from your development team and sharing your own expertise.
 Allowing the original coder to make changes shares your insight and maintains code ownership (5).
 Multiple rounds allows for rigourous checks and understanding (6).
 Mandating who merges each PR in the end maintains a good Git Blame (7).